NashTech-Labs/linux-installation-scripts/README.md

 - Jenkins
 - GCloud SDK
 - Kafkacat (Latest version , currently 1.6.0*)
-- Terraform is an infrastructure as code (IaC) tool that allows you to build, change and version infrastructure safely and efficiently.
+- Terraform (It is an infrastructure as code (IaC) tool that allows you to build, change and version infrastructure safely and efficiently.)
-- Visual studio code aka vscode is developer's favourite IDE for development due to it's extensive supports to various third party extensions
+- Visual studio code
-- Terratest is a Go library developed at Gruntwork, that makes it easier to write automated tests for our infrastructure code.
-Although you won't need this unless and until you want to test you IaC code.
+- Terratest (It is a Go library developed at Gruntwork, that makes it easier to write automated tests for our infrastructure code.
+Although you won't need this unless and until you want to test you IaC code.)

 	You can refer these blogs for getting started, https://blog.knoldus.com/introduction-to-terraform-1/